Search: 3725 results

 So shall my righteousness answer for me after this, when thou shall come concerning my hire that is before thee.
 Every one that is not speckled and spotted among the goats, and black among the sheep, that [is] with me, shall be con

-And he took his brethren with him, and pursued after him seven days' journey; and they overtook him in the mount Gilead.
+And he took his brethren with him, and pursued after him seven days' journey, and overtook him on mount Gilead.

-And now, though thou wouldest needs be gone, because thou sore longedst after thy father's house, yet wherefore hast thou stolen my gods?
+And now that thou must needs be gone, because thou greatly longedst after thy father's house, why hast thou stolen my gods?

 And she said to her father, Let it not be an occasion of anger in the eyes of my lord that I cannot rise up before thee, for it is with me after the manner of women.
 And he searched carefully, but did not find the teraphim.